Have you ever cried tears of frustration in your trailer after a run, knowing deep down that you had the potential to achieve so much more?

 After years of hard work and dedication, do you still experience the painful disappointment of clocking a second (or more) off?

-If YOU are driven to be the best, and want to train barrel horses in ways that achieve real, lasting, positive results, then you’re in the right place.
+If YOU are driven to be the best, and want to train barrel horses in a way that achieves real, lasting, positive results, then you’re in the right place.

 I’m Heather Smith, and I help barrel racers WIN - in the arena and in LIFE, through one of a kind resources to develop educated, confident, high achieving equine athletes.